rain-on/pantheon/docs/Tutorials/Create-Private-Network.md

 The genesis file includes entries for configuring the blockchain such as the mining difficulty and initial accounts and balances.

-All nodes in a network must use the same genesis file.
+All nodes in a multicaster must use the same genesis file.

 Copy the following genesis definition to a file called `privateNetworkGenesis.json` and save it in the `Private-Network` directory: